rayzurr/to-do-list/README.md

 # to-do-list

 A to-do list using HTML/CSS and Javascript.
+It can add, remove and keep tasks.

 Youtube tutorial - GreatStack